Uphold Review 2023: Features, Pros & Cons, & Pricing

 Best For: All-around broker versatility.

 Another reliable Uphold alternative is eToro, a leading online stock broker that also supports 30+ popular cryptos.
-You can't trade options, but you can trade commodities and ETFs.
+You can't trade options, but you can trade ETFs.
 Stock and ETF trading is commission-free, and you pay 1% on crypto trades which is often cheaper than Uphold.

 Best For: Beginner crypto traders.